Vagrant Provisioning with ruby and node commands

 In my quest to fully automate vagrant provisioning so a developer box can be a single step, I learned:

-• privileged: false runs scripts as the vagrant user.
+runs scripts as the vagrant user.- The

-• To have the vagrant provisioner run commands that managed services like rvm or nvm uses, just load the bash profile OR follow its commands.
+mode does not load any user settings, like profiles or paths. - To have the vagrant provisioner run commands that managed services like rvm or nvm uses, just load the bash profile OR follow its commands.

 With this, I am a leap closer to having a fully automated build for developer boxes.